toyoshim/iona/README.md

 Original code by [Takashi Toyoshima](https://github.com/toyoshim).

-This program makes an Arduino Nano work as a JVS IO Board that allows you to connect a legacy JAMMA joystick to a JVS based arcade system, such as NAOMI.
+This program makes an Arduino Pro Micro (With atmega 32u4) work as a JVS IO Board that allows you to connect a legacy JAMMA joystick to a JVS based arcade system, such as NAOMI.

 Since now underlying [jvsio](https://github.com/toyoshim/jvsio) library supports several boards and devices, you would be able to run this on other boards with minimal hacks.

 Also there is [another example](https://github.com/toyoshim/iona-js) to run iona compatible functionalities without the Arduino firmware.

 ## Schematic